webplatform/docs-wpd/Infrastructure/reports/201503/index.md

 * Monitoring and alerts
 ** Leverage LogStash as a Monitoring solution?
-Ref [http://www.nuxeo.com/blog/monitoring-nuxeo/ Monitoring at Nuxeo] ** Document expectations and endpoints along with links to documentation for each service ** Use deployment tests as monitoring? ref [http://riltsken.github.io/devops/infrastructure/monitoring/2014/04/19/making-runbooks-more-useful-by-exposing-them-through-monitoring.html making "runbooks" more useful by exposing through monitoring]
+Ref [http://www.nuxeo.com/blog/monitoring-nuxeo/ Monitoring at Nuxeo] ** Document expectations and endpoints along with links to documentation for each service ** Use deployment tests as monitoring? ref [http://riltsken.github.io/devops/infrastructure/monitoring/2014/04/19/making-runbooks-more-useful-by-exposing-them-through-monitoring.html making "run books" more useful by exposing through monitoring]
 ** etc...

 * Helpers